Breadcrumbs

 Antihistamines are medications that work by blocking the action of the histamines that cause the allergic response.
 They are readily available in pharmacies and supermarkets, and you don’t need a prescription from your doctor to buy them.

 Clarityn Allergy Tablets contain the active ingredient loratadine, a second-generation antihistamine that is non-drowsy in the majority of users.
 Clarityn provides 24-hour relief from allergy symptoms caused by over 150 airborne allergens, including pollen, pet dander, mould and dust.
-For children aged 2+, why not try Clarityn Allergy Syrup, which provides 24-hour relief from allergy symptoms to let kids be kids all day long.
+For children aged 2+, use Clarityn Allergy Syrup, which provides 24-hour relief from allergy symptoms to let kids be kids all day long.